SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-13-beta-ratios.md

 - p.
 2703, in the variables for a Dirichlet distribution, $K$ should again be $\ldots$

-While there may or may not be similar typos in the rest of the paper, we haven't checked carefully as it does not bear directly on our interests.
-But with the corrigenda above, we were able to reproduce Pham-Gia's main result. [↩](#fn1a)
+While there may or may not be similar typos in the rest of the paper, we haven't checked carefully since it does not bear directly on our interests.
+But with the corrigenda above, we were able to reproduce Pham-Gia's main result, the piecewise PDF on pp. 2698-2699. [↩](#fn1a)

 <a id="fn2">2</a>: OK, the truth is that I was actually 23 years old and in my first year of physics grad school at MIT.
 I got wrapped around the axle pretty tight because the notation between a couple texts was confusingly and subtly different.
 I thought I'd suddenly become stupid!
 It took years to get past that, and now even 40+ years later it's a sensitive spot.
 Still&hellip; time to face my fears. [↩](#fn2a)